Youngger9765/Library-Mangament-System-Rails/README.md

 	•	Books

-		o	Has author, year, and genre
+		o	Has title, author, year, genre, number of copies and whether it is available for issue o	The associaiton is it has and belongs to users
-		o	Belongs to members

-	•	Members
+	•	Users

-		o	Has name, email, age, and many books o	Has amount of money attributed to them to be deducted for fines
+		o	Has email, password and balance
+		o	Has amount of money attributed to them to be deducted for fines o 	The association is it has and belongs to books

 	•	Admins

-		o	Has name and email
+		o	Has email and password

 Features:

-	•	Admins and members can log in
+	•	Admins and userss can log in
-	•	Members can borrow and return books
+	•	Members can issue and return books
-	•	Members can register (admin is pre-set)
+	•	Members can register
-	•	Admins can check what books are borrowed, what books a member has, and can fine members for overdue books
+	•	Admins can check what books are borrowed, what books a member has, and can fine members for overdue books ster (admin is pre-set)
+	•	Admins can add books to the libraries and remove books to the libraries.

 Division of Labour:

 	•	Yash: models & controllers
 	•	Shoumma: views & styling
-	•	Amant: models & controllers
+	•	Aman: models & controllers